rgriffit2098/tic-tac-toe-game/README.md

 encrypted manner using either python libraries or outside solutions to ensure that the risk of any data leaks is mitigated as much as possible.

+**Future Project Roadmap**

+Given more time with this project, I would use a web framework to implement a web user interface so that it can be played anywhere on the internet.
+The goal would be to allow users to make login credentials so that different stats can be tracked such as their win/loss ratio.
+Another goal would be to make the user interface a lot easier to use.
+The command line is fine, but it can definitely be a lot better.
+Security would also be something that would be improved.
+Utilizing TLS would be a major improvement to the project.

+**Retrospective**

+Overall, the goal of the project was met.
+A playable tic-tac-toe game was made using Python sockets.
+The client and server are able to handle interruptions during gameplay and there isn't any latency between all the systems.
+The messaging protocol made it easy to implement the business logic as it was very clear what each message type was trying to do.
+Having synchronizers classes in the server and client made it easy to keep track of all the different states of the game.
+Given that the game was multithreaded, it did well in terms of not having weird raise conditions.

+There were definitely improvements that could have been made.
+The user interface isn't as nice as one would like.
+Having to select the "MOVE" option from the menu every time to make a play gets repetitive.
+To prevent this, it would have been nice to have a user interface where the menu could be separated from the board move selections made by the player.
+Another improvement that could be made is keeping track of the number of wins/losses a player had while they were connected to the server.
+Also having the functionality to allow more than 2 players to join and play at a given time would enhance this game drastically as that is a current limitation.
+Another feature that could be improved upon is the security of the game communication between the server and the clients.
+Implementing TLS would help prevent any unwanted behaviours from outside parties if they chose to interrupt the gameplay for any reason.

 **Additional resources:**

 * [[Link to Python documentation](https://docs.python.org/3/)]